 The meandering Prayer Path was built largely by the children in our elementary Sunday School class.
 From time to time, they spend class time clearing the trail — and extending it as well — Ben says he learns from the kids every week they work.
 Pray or meditate as you walk, or just use it as a nature trail.
 If you’re new to prayer, or want some suggestions of ways to pray, pick up our Labyrinth Guide at the trail-head or ask one of us: we’ll be happy to offer direction.

 The prayer path comes to an end at an eleven-circuit circular Labyrinth — a Texas vernacular reinterpretation of the well-known design at Chartres — outlined in limestone found on site.
 Our labyrinth was designed and installed by church members during Lent and Eastertide of 2008.
-Scroll down for a recounting of the making of the Labyrinth.

 Because the path from the entrance to the center is the same path you’ll take coming back out again, it’s possible that while walking the circuits you’ll encounter another pilgrim coming toward you on the same path — no worries, just say a word of peace and step off toward the right, rejoining the path once you’ve passed.